rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 As a warning, since `:Obsess` will overwrite existing session files, `:SSave` (if called with an existing `project/name`) will happily wipe out the saved state of an existing session!
 You may want to modify the definition of `:SSave` to prevent this from happening.

-If you want completion, add the function
+If you want completion, first add the helper function
 ```
 v_session_list() {
     cd $NVIM_SESSION_DIR && find . -type f -name "*.vim" \
         | cut -c 3- | cut -d "." -f 1
 }
 ```
+to your `~/.zshrc`.
-to your `~/.zshrc` and create a file with name `_v` somewhere in your `$fpath` (or wherever completion files are saved in your personal shell) with content
+Then, create a file with name `_v` somewhere in your `$fpath` (or wherever completion files are saved in your personal shell) with content
 ```
 #compdef v